No Results!

 In the Heian period, powerful regional clans were relied on to put down rebellions.
 After power struggles, the Taira clan defeated the Minamoto clan in 1160.
 After the Minamoto defeated the Taira in 1185, Minamoto no Yoritomo established the Kamakura shogunate, a parallel government that did not supplant the imperial court.
 The warriors who served the Shogunate were called gokenin, landholding warriors whose retainers were called samurai.

 During the Sengoku period, there was a great increase in the number of men who styled themselves samurai by virtue of bearing arms, and performance mattered more than lineage.
-During the Edo period, 1603 to 1868, they were mainly bureaucrats and administrators, roles they had also filled in the past.
-Only in the Edo period did samurai status become a legal creation.
+This was reversed during the Edo period, when the status of samurai became hereditary and the samurai were defined as retainers to the feudal lords (the ''daimyo'').